 What will we cover?

-On the art and design portfolio course a new project theme or topic will be introduced every evening, which will be explained and investigated through illustrated talks, tutor demonstrations, practical projects and group discussions.
-In a supportive atmosphere you will experiment and develop a personal approach to making art and design in response to the proposed project themes and briefs.
+On the art and design portfolio course a new topic and project brief will be set each evening, which will be introduced and investigated through illustrated talks, tutor demonstrations, practical projects and group discussion.
+In a supportive atmosphere you will experiment and develop a personal approach to making art and design in response to the proposed topics.

 On the course you will:

-- Develop observational drawing skills using line, tone, composition and life drawing
+- Explore life drawing and develop observational drawing skills using line, tone, and composition

 This course concerns contemporary practice and debate.
 As such you can expect to be stimulated and challenged by some of the ideas and images discussed.

 What will I achieve?